zbauman3/zanebauman.com/src/articles/illumindex.md

 - Bit 6: 44.8µs
 - Bit 7: 89.6µs

-More significant bits remain illuminated for longer periods, which causes larger numerical values to appear brighter to the human eye, and enables mixing of different ratios of red, green, and blue to achieve "true color".
+This means that more significant bits remain illuminated for longer periods, which causes larger numerical values to appear brighter to the human eye.
+This also enables mixing of different ratios of red, green, and blue to achieve "true color".

 Choosing the base delay time is a balancing act between microcontroller performance and visible flickering.
 If the delay is too short, the MCU will not be able to complete all steps of the algorithm before moving on to the next row or bit.
 If the delay is too long, the total time required to draw all rows and bits increases, causing the display to appear flickery.
 Ideally, this value is tuned alongside the real-world execution time of the driver so that the entire display refreshes at a full-frame rate of roughly 120 to 240 Hz.